 - Removing the barriers to bedtime for children with disabilitiesI have to admit that for a while, R and I joined the ranks of Smug Parents.
 We didn’t mean…Continue reading »

 - Inclusion for Primary teachers: Nancy shares her SEND secretsLast summer I sat down at my kitchen table and I wrote a book.
 Well, it wasn’t quite like that,…Continue reading »

 - Honest and useful assessment for children with SEND is not just about attainmentA couple of months ago I was invited to speak at the Academies Show in London on the subject of…Continue reading »

 - A genetic test for Down’s syndrome won’t guarantee a perfect humanThis last couple of weeks have been a big ones for the Down’s syndrome parenting community.
 You would hope that…Continue reading »

-Tania's note: Nancy Gedge is back with her views on the thorny subject of inclusion in schools for children with SEN.…Continue reading »
+- A teacher and SEND parents ask: is inclusion working in schools?Tania's note: Nancy Gedge is back with her views on the thorny subject of inclusion in schools for children with SEN.…Continue reading »